yasminnabila/yasminnabila/README.md

 ## Things I care about
 - 🌱 Supporting open-source projects: To empower collaboration, innovation, and accessibility in the world of software development <3
-- 🎥👗 Films/tv and fashion: Pop culture hyperfixation are literally serious hobbies for me.
-Exciting times lie ahead! 🙇 #YasminAtCannes2025 #FingersCrossed
+- 🎥👗 Films/tv and fashion: Creative industry hyperfixation is literally serious hobby for me.
+Well, exciting times lie ahead! 🙇 #YasminAtCannes2025 #FingersCrossed
 - ♻️ Amplifying the circular economy: I believe tech plays a crucial & significant impact on the circular economy practices.
 Here's to more tech-better future intertwines!
 - ✍️ Genuine expression: Through blogging and community hubs, I aim to nurture a dynamic platform where I can authentically express my ideas and insights
 -